metosin/sieppari/README.md

 [Pedestal Interceptors documentation](http://pedestal.io/reference/interceptors).
 If you are familiar with interceptors you might want to jump to `Differences to Pedestal` below.

+## Async

+Add a dependency to one of the Sieppari async libraries (see [./modules/sieppari.async.core-async] and [./modules/sieppari.async.deref]) and your done, now you interceptors and handlers can return core-async channels or dereffables (like `future` and `promise`) .

+To extend Sieppari async support to other libraries, see [./modules/sieppari.core/src/sieppari/async.clj] protocol.

 # Performance

 _Sieppari_ aims for minimal functionality and can therefore be